grafana/metrictank/docs/metadata.md

 ```

 ### Cassandra-Idx

-This is the recommended option because it persists.

 * type: Memory-Idx for search queries, backed by Cassandra for persistence
 * persistence:  persists new metricDefinitions as they are seen and every update-interval.
 At startup, the internal memory index is rebuilt from all metricDefinitions that have been stored in Cassandra.
 Metrictank won’t be considered ready (be able to ingest metrics or handle searches) until the index has been completely rebuilt.